 Assigning within the North Central Region is done through the Arbiter online assigning system.
 Cheques are issued to officials on a monthly basis (starting in November), based on officials meeting the following requirements:

-- Cheques are processed on the 15th of every month (November is the first month).
+- Cheques are processed on the 15th of December and February, and end of the season.

 - Ensure your address is up to date on the Arbiter System as the Finance Coordinator gets your mailing address from there.

 - If you don’t request a cheque at all throughout the season one will be mailed out in April once all the games are completed.

 - If you have any mileage or miscellaneous expenses that you need to be paid for you will need to fill out this expense form and then submit via email for reimbursement.